Chico Criminal Defense Lawyer

 - Gang Crimes Enhancement Cases.
 According to California law, gang-related crimes often carry an automatic jail sentence, regardless of the charge.
 Our attorneys have experience combating these enhancements.

 - Gun Charges.
-These charges may range from carrying a concealed weapon to illegal sale of a firearm and more.
+These charges may range from carrying a concealed weapon to the illegal sale of a firearm and more.
 Like gang crimes, these may also be subject to enhancements.

 - Manslaughter/Murder.
 This includes vehicular homicide and manslaughter.